 Gottlieb Daimler's birthplace in Schorndorf

-Gottlieb Daimler – the pioneer of automotive history - was born on 17th March 1834 in the Höllgasse in Schorndorf.
+Gottlieb Daimler - pioneer of automobile history - was born in Schorndorf's Höllgasse on 17 March 1834.

-The house where he was born was acquired by Daimler Benz in 1979 and restored, and today serves as a museum and meeting centre for the Daimler company.
-The exhibition includes, for example, Daimler's journeyman's piece, drawings and personal items.
+His birthplace was acquired by Daimler Benz in 1979, restored and now serves as a museum and conference centre for Daimler AG.
+In the museum, for example, you can see his journeyman's work, drawings and Gottlieb Daimler's personal belongings.

 Due to the current Corona situation, most facilities are closed or have modified hours.
 Please check the opening hours on the website of the facility before your visit.